12 Best Family Cars of 2019

-But a long list of cool tech isn’t enough to claim a spot on our annual list of Best Family Cars.
-For a look at the qualities and characteristics we considered when naming this year's family favorites, keep reading below.
-But let's start with what you came for, the 12 Best Family Cars of 2018.
+But impressive tech is just the start.
+To earn a spot on our annual list of Best Family Cars, there are many qualities and characteristics we considered when naming this year's family favorites.
+Keep reading below to see which elements we considered.
+But first, let's start with the 12 Best Family Cars of 2019.

 Best 2-Row SUVs for Families